The other day, my old high school friend Tobias sent me a copy of this article in the German computer magazine "Bit Markt", published in 1989.

 Print Label was inspired by my high school friend who had a computer, and a printer, too.
 He got a pack of labels from his dad and wanted to print addresses on them, only to find out there was no easy way to do so.
 The idea was born, I started almost immediately programming, and a few days later the first functional beta was ready.

 After some more time and a couple of additional releases, I started selling the software through small advertisements in computer magazines.
 A limited trial version was available for 5 German marks (around 2.5 euros), and the full version for 20 DM (around 10 euros).
 And people were indeed buying it, and many users seemed to be happy.
 I think I sold 20 or 30 full versions or so, and even more limited versions ... not a bad income for a 13-year-old at that time!

 As the article reminded me, Print Label even included a small database called "Label Base".
 It was limited to 75 entries.
-I think it might be due to the fact that I knew nothing about linked lists at that time and held the whole database in an array :-)
+I think it might be due to the fact that I held the whole database in an array of fixed size :-)